Yandex Cloud

 • Build charts and dashboards in Yandex DataLens.

-• Compare products by breadth and frequency of coverage.
+• Compare products by reach and frequency.

 Data architecture scheme